CryShana/CryBarEditor/README.md

 ## Planned features
 Currently planned:
+- Adding prompts for errors, success messages and progress (right now many things are silent, lacking user feedback)
-- Converting DDT -> TGA
+- Converting DDT -> TGA where user can specify custom params (right now we only have conversion of existing DDT file with copied params)
 - Easier clearing of filter textboxes
-- Adding prompts for errors or success messages (right now many things fail and suceed silently)
 - Creating BAR archive from selected files
 - Creating modified BAR archive by only replacing selected entries in existing BAR archive
 - (Support for other relevant formats, such as .TMA, .TMM and .DATA)